kumarsinghrohit/cowin-vaccine-slot-availability-notifier/README.md

 # cowin-vaccine-notifier
-Spring boot project to automate the notification of Cowin vaccine slots availability
+Spring boot project to automate the notification of Cowin vaccine slots availability.

+# pre-requisite
+i